Donrwalsh/curiouser-paradox/train-of-thought.md

 Did some reading about bcrypt last night and today, and it's quite interesting.
 The question on my mind is how many saltRounds should I be going with?
 The answer to this question has to do with risk tolerance, because no amount of saltRounds is going to make things completely secure.
 So it's a balancing act between security and time spent hashing.
 Following the suggestion from a resource that I've since lost, I implemented a counter that describes how long hashing takes for saltRounds between 10-20.
 I added this as an actual endpoint (it was console logs first) because I'm actually most interested in seeing the performance numbers on the Pi - which is to say the actual device that will be handling the hashing long-term.
 In addition to this, I'm probably going to aim for something a bit higher than the standard recommendation because of the nature of how I'm using it here.

 The hashPass endpoint worked well, but I disliked the static 10-20 test rounds, so I updated it slightly to also take in a saltRound value and report back just one time.
 So I can still achieve the same output with 10x calls if I want to, and more importantly I can play some more with specific values without having to wait several minutes thanks to the topend taking quite a while on the Pi.

+Switching gears for whatever reason onto the JWT secret.
+This is currently hardcoded in the auth.module and that's no good.
+I had some bookmarks that explained (poorly, IMO) how to pull this secret value from the env, but as the parenthetical above suggests, I did not find success with this.
+Not to worry!
+The README for `nestjs/jwt` lays it out quite nicely in the `secretOrKeyProvider` function for retrieving dynamic values.
+Right now I don't really care about anything except just providing the secret value that is ripped from the env file, but I definitely noticed the ability to have more control with this.
+I'm going to add a breadcrumb comment right next to it so I don't completely forget that thread.
+Oh yeah, and I was able to verify that the correct `JWT_SECRET` value is being pulled in because when I change it to something new (and pithy, I might add) the produced JWT is not recognized as valid by the Pi's version of the code which stil has the old value.

 # Couldn't Have Done it Without You